 If you are a B2B marketer, communicator or sales leader, I encourage you to check out the full research study.

 In the coming weeks, colleagues from across Edelman will publish additional insights and recommendations on related topics, including content optimization, the role of paid media in creating timely engagement with prospects, and attribution modeling.
-Sign up here to receive updates as we continue to explore the impact of B2B thought leadership.

-Joe Kingsbury is managing director, B2B.
+Joe Kingsbury is managing director, Digital B2B.